 In accordance with the latest advice from the NHS and the Prime Minister, effective immediately, we have made the difficult, but necessary decision to postpone all face to face services for families; including one-to-one counselling sessions, Good Grief Workshops and Seasonal Workshops.
 Over the next few days, we will be in contact with all those who have sessions booked with us, or are scheduled to attend a workshop, in order to find alternative methods for providing help during this challenging time.

 That being said, working with children and young people has given us the advantage of being at the forefront of technological support, via our helpline, grieftalk, which facilitates calling, web chats and e-counselling.
 The essence of all that we do is “connection”, mitigating the isolation that grief so often brings and connecting bereaved children and young people with each other.
 In these times, although we are unable to see our clients face to face, we urge you to stay connected and get in touch with us.
-Our helpline is staffed, weekdays 9am – 9pm and will continue to be until a time we are unable to.
-We are also open on Mothering Sunday, providing support for a day which is difficult to navigate for so many.
+Our helpline is staffed, weekdays 9am – 9pm and will continue to be.

 We are also preparing options and information, should the global situation move more dramatically, which will be online and through social media, allowing open access to all of our clients.This will be in the form of advice, blogs and vlogs.
 We will update you as and when we know more.

 As we know you are aware, the current situation puts non-government funded charities, such as ourselves, in an extremely vulnerable position.
 As a registered charity, a huge portion of our income comes directly from fundraising events, both national, individual and those hosted by Grief Encounter.
 Due to current guidelines, all of these events, which secure our operation, have been cancelled or postponed.
 In a time where demand is increasing, and where we are trying to offer grief support in innovative ways, we need to come together to ensure we can continue our offering.